Air Force hypersonic missile fails to detach from plane during test

 A spokesman for Lockheed Martin, which developed the missile, referred questions to the Air Force.
 An Air Force spokesman declined to offer specifics regarding what caused the launch failure, citing the sensitive nature of U.S. weapons development.

 So-called hypersonic weapons were at the center of a Trump-era arms build up designed to reassert America’s military dominance over competing nations such as Russia and especially China.
-Once fielded, such weapons would expand the reach of the U.S. military’s precision strike capabilities, allowing the U.S. to neutralize targets that are heavily defended by antiaircraft defenses.
+Once fielded, such weapons would expand the reach of the U.S. military’s precision strike capabilities, allowing the United States to neutralize targets that are heavily defended by antiaircraft defenses.
 Possible targets could include a hostile nation’s nuclear launch sites or warships.

 They could also allow precision killings to be conducted more quickly and from greater ranges, possibly enabling the U.S. to go after more elusive targets.